 The next thing is to make sure you know what the manufacturer recommends for air pressure.
-All manufacturers list this in the owner’s manual, if you don’t have an owner’s manual you can typically look at a digital version on the manufacturer’s website.
-Here’s the links for the brands we carry:
+All manufacturers list this in the owner’s manual if you don’t have an owner’s manual you can typically look at a digital version on the manufacturer’s website.
+Here are the links for the brands we carry:

 Once you verify the proper air pressure for your tires, you want to do the following:

 Remove the valve stem cap

 Press the gauge firmly on the valve stem

 Read the tire pressure and adjust it accordingly